rrojan/next-api-middlewares/README.md

 `next-api-middlewares` is a package that helps you structure your NextJS API route handlers with resuable middlewares.

-It is designed to work well with the new NextJS app router, and is heavily inspired by the middleware architecture of ExpressJS
+It is designed to work well with the new NextJS app router, and is heavily inspired by the middleware architecture of ExpressJS.

+Since we are piping together functions, *all middlewares run as route handlers - no edge functions involved!* This makes it different from NextJS' native `middleware.ts` implementation

 ### Features: